Resources While Kids are Home

 • Pacheco High School, 200 N. Ward Road, Los Banos

 Walk up or drive through to pick up meals for children 1-18.
 All meals are To-Go style.
 No identification is required.
-Monday–Friday from 10 a.m.–1 p.m.
-No service during Spring Break from March 23rd–March 27th.
-No service on April 10th or April 13th.
+Monday–Friday from 11 a.m.–1 p.m.
+No service on May 1st or 25th.

 Sites may close due to lack of participation.
 Please check website Losbanosusd.org or call 209-826-3077 for closures or new sites openings.